GUSCRAWFORD/auction-challenge/README.md

 ## 🧪 Unit Testing

--⚠ The tests are currently failing- Review a way, code will not change.
+~~⚠ The tests are currently failing~~ Review away, code will not change.

 `yarn test` or `npm test`